toptal/database_validations/README.md

 | allow_nil      | -          | -     | -      |
 | allow_blank    | -          | -     | -      |

+### Rescue option

+The validation has an option `:rescue` with two values:
+- `:default` (default option) that follows default ActiveRecord behavior.
+It respects `validate: false` option for `save/save!` (for example, this is being used for nested associations)
+- `:always` that catches database constraint errors and turns them to ActiveRecord validations filling `.errors` properly.

+You may want to use `rescue: :always` in case you save nested associations with `accepts_nested_attributes_for` helper and you want the validation to happen automatically when a user provides duplicated data in the same request.

 ### Modes

 There are 3 `mode` options: